Write a Wicked CV for New Zealand!

 Your CV in New Zealand should look different from the one you have back home, as the effectiveness of a CV differs from country to country, culture to culture.
 So drafting up a CV for your time in New Zealand is a must!
 With that in mind, we have put together this quick guide to create a CV that Kiwi employers love.

-We recommend creating a New Zealand CV before you arrive in New Zealand so you can get this boring but essential task out of the way early.
+We recommend creating a New Zealand CV before you arrive in New Zealand so you can get this boring but essential task out of the way early (see more tasks like this in the 20 Essential Must-Dos BEFORE Moving to New Zealand).
 You will need to have the file on hand to edit while you are in New Zealand.
 Plus, if you are going to apply for a variety of job roles, which we fully recommend, then you will have to create multiple versions of your CV to stress relevant skills and experience.
 More on that below!

 How Long Should a New Zealand CV Be?